Words: 1 733

-"I don't know how long you thought you would be able to keep him a secret Captain Rogers," a man was saying.
+"I don't know how long you thought you would be able to keep it a secret Captain Rogers," a man was saying.

 "I wasn't planning on keeping him a secret," Steve said calmly.
-"Sir," he added as an after thought, making Bucky's lips twitch to form a small smile.
+"Sir," he added as an afterthought, making Bucky's lips twitch to a smile.

-"But neither were you planning on informing us."
+"But neither was you planning on informing us."